Adam Armour (soccer)

-Adam Edouard Armour (born September 27, 2002) is an American professional soccer player who plays as a defender for MLS team Charlotte FC.
+Adam Edouard Armour (born September 27, 2002) is an American professional soccer player.

 Career

 Youth

 Armour played for Capital Area Soccer League at the U-9 and U-13 levels.
 That club became North Carolina FC Youth, where he played at the U-14 level.
 He signed an academy contract with North Carolina FC of the USL Championship on April 4, 2019.
 He made his debut for North Carolina FC in a friendly against Club Necaxa on March 23, 2019.
 He signed a second academy contract with North Carolina FC on January 17, 2020.

 Professional

 On July 2, 2020, Armour signed with 1.
 FC Nürnberg in the German 2.
 Bundesliga.
 The following summer, on June 29, 2021, Armour signed with Charlotte FC of MLS.

 On July 17, 2021, Armour moved on loan to USL Championship side Charlotte Independence for the remainder of their 2021 season.

 On March 13, 2022, Armour scored the first goal in Charlotte FC's history in the 66th minute against Atlanta United.

+On April 20, 2022, Armour tore the lateral and medial meniscus in his left knee.
+This was after discovering weeks earlier that he had no functioning ACL in his left knee.
+His knee was surgically repaired, after which Armor went into a year-long rehab.

+Armour was waived by Charlotte on April 27, 2023.
+He subsequently joined USL Championship side FC Tulsa for the remainder of the 2023 season.

+On July 31, 2023 Armour suffered a season ending injury to his knee.